janis-me/themed/packages/docs/guide/getting-started.md

 :::

-## Register themes
+## Apply themes

 And finally, register those themes with the `themes` mixin.
-In it's simplest form, this mixin just verifies your themes and creates the SCSS variables for you.
+In it's simplest form, this mixin just verifies your themes and creates the CSS variables for you.

 ::: code-group